IntelliJ IDEA provides two ways to debug remotely:

 To debug a remote script

 - Locate your remote script, and launch it as required by your specific operating system.
 For example, on Windows, use the command:

 python <script name>

 If the corresponding local script exists, IntelliJ IDEA opens it in the editor in the suspended mode; the first executable statement is marked with the blue stripe.
 Also, IntelliJ IDEA shows the frames and variables for its first executable statement in the Debug tool window.
 If the corresponding local script cannot be found, IntelliJ IDEA opens a dedicated editor tab, and suggests to do one of the following:

-- Step though the script and explore frames.
+- Step though the script, set watches and evaluate expressions.